UBC-Baja-SAE/firmware/templates/rear_rtos/README.md

 current time are stored.
 The number from this task's previous run is subtracted from the current value to calculate the speed.

-Tasks "triggers" are handled with an RTOS notification.
-32-bit val is passed as the unblocker for the 'read sensor value' and 'push to CAN message queue' portions of the tasks.
-A bit-mask is applied to discern the triggers

 *Note: Speedo has been reconfigured for a different timer peripheral than the other projects (PC7 instead of PA9), adjust the pins accordingly*

 ## DMA Sensor Tasks